-Building permits are required to erect, modify, remove, or repair all structures, commercially and residential, in the City of Diamond Bar.
+Building permits are required to erect, modify, remove, or repair all structures, commercially and residential, in Diamond Bar.
 This includes everything from new building construction to fences, fireplaces, and signs.

 The most common permits required for new construction are: